This article was first published on November 10, 2015.

 This isn’t to say that Bible is “merely” a product of its culture, or that it ceases to say anything beyond its original context.
 It’s simply to clarify what sort of revelation the Bible provides.
 Let’s say, hypothetically, that God had revealed himself to the ancient Chinese people, some of whom thought the world rested on the back of a giant tortoise (that’s what the chart above means by “Earth sat on a large animal”).
 And then God inspires a certain Chinese person to write, “God has set the world firmly on the back of the turtle; it shall not be moved” (see Psalms 104:5).
 Can that statement still be God’s Word, even though it references an inaccurate picture of the world?
 Certainly!
 The inspired revelation in this statement has nothing to do with a turtle, and everything to do with God’s faithfulness.
 The turtle is part of the cultural framework which allows the revelation to make sense to the people who first said it!
 The same is true of the “ancient science” in the Bible.
 It can’t be used as a weapon against the authority of God’s Word, because it has nothing to do with what the Bible is ultimately trying to communicate.

 To summarize, a robust view of the authority of the Bible must begin with a clear understanding of and appreciation for the way in which God has chosen to communicate his message.
 As Old Testament scholar Kyle Greenwood, says, “a high view of the Bible employs a hermeneutic that accommodates the biblical writers’ immersion in their ancient, pre-Enlightenment cultural context.”
 Greenwood’s new book, Scripture and Cosmology: Reading the Bible Between the Ancient World and Modern Science, is an amazing resource on the fascinating pre-modern context in which the Bible was written.
 Greenwood explains how understanding this context—”ancient science” and all—actually aids us in applying God’s Word faithfully in our modern scientific times.
-We will be journeying through Greenwood’s book on my blog in the coming weeks, as we explore the fascinating world in which the Bible was written, and learn why it’s so important to read the Bible between its ancient context and the modern world.
-I’m incredibly excited about reading and discussing the book with you, as we dig through the depths of God’s Word about creation.
+Read the rest of this series for an in-depth look at his book.